4 Key Areas SMEs should know about Budget 2018

 The ATP will be administered by Civil Aviation Authority of Singapore (CAAS).

 e.
 National Robotics Programme (NRP)

 The NRP was launched in Budget 2016 to address labour constraints in sectors such as healthcare and cleaning.
-This year, the NRP will be expanded to cover the built environment and construction sectors, to transform work processes in areas such as Design for Manufacturing and Assembly (DfMA) and create better job opportunities.
-The NRP for the built environment and construction sectors will be administered by Building and Construction Authority (BCA).
+This year, the NRP will be expanded to cover the building environment and construction sectors, to transform work processes in areas such as Design for Manufacturing and Assembly (DfMA) and create better job opportunities.
+The NRP for the building environment and construction sectors will be administered by Building and Construction Authority (BCA).